Manufacturing & Assembly, Value Engineering

 Our engineers are certified by IATF 16949 and ISO 9001: 2015, and use quality planning systems to effectively diagnose, correct and mitigate process or product risk throughout the production process.

-Once a part is optimised via this rigorous testing process, they can then be manufactured at a high volume at our specialised cold-form facility
+Once a part is optimised via this rigorous testing process, they can then be manufactured at a high volume at our specialised cold-form facilities.

-Cold-form manufacturing produces especially durable fasteners on a large scale, and an experienced cold-form manufacturer can work as accurately as within 0.02mm, meaning you’re guaranteed to receive specialised, high-quality parts, mapped exactly to your design.
+Cold-forge manufacturing produces especially durable fasteners on a large scale, and an experienced cold forming machine manufacturer can work as accurately as within 0.02mm, meaning you’re guaranteed to receive specialised, high-quality parts, mapped exactly to your design.